“Get Lucky” Shamrock and Pom Pom Garland

 I used a hole punch to punch holes on both sides of the words and shamrocks, for threading the string.
 I also cut my extra string off my pom poms since I won’t need them on my garland.

-Note: When you make pom poms these strings are useful to leave on if you want to tie your pom pom to a back pack or purse… It will totally up the cute factor. 😉
+Note: When you make pom poms these strings are useful to leave on if you want to tie your pom pom to a back pack or purse… It will totally up the cute factor of most items. 😉

 With all my pieces glued and punched I was ready to make my garland.
 But wait?!
 I have to show you first how to make pom poms, oops, I almost forgot!
 They are the star of the show after all.
 At least, in my humble opinion.